-The Summer Bridge program is an exciting and valuable fiveday college orientation program designed to give incoming freshmen an edge in succeeding at CAC.
-The program takes place on the Signal Peak Campus and is for recent high school graduates or GED recipients.
-Students live in the residence halls, go through several workshops, participate in discussion groups, join in social activities, and explore college life.
-It is a full week where participants will meet other first-year students and interact with faculty and staff at CAC.

-For more information please visit the TRIO Summer Bridge website at http://www.centralaz.edu/summerbridge or call 520-494-5007.
+The Summer Bridge program is an exciting and valuable five-day college orientation program designed to give incoming freshmen an edge in succeeding at CAC.
+This is a free program for eligible recent high school graduates or GED recipients that takes place on the Signal Peak Campus.
+For the duration of the program, students live in the residence halls, go through several workshops, participate in discussion groups, join in social activities, and explore college life.
+This program is a full week where participants will meet other first-year students and interact with faculty and staff at Central Arizona College.
+For more information please visit the TRIO Summer Bridge website at centralaz.edu/summerbridge or call 520-494-5007.